 Notice that the app includes many predefined saved searches and dashboards.

 Let’s open a dashboard.
 Scroll down to the Apache - Overview dashboard and double-click.
 The dashboard opens to show panels that are already created for you.

 If you don't see data in the panels, it's probably because the date that you set when you downloaded and modified the apache_access_logs_tutorial.txt file in Part 1, doesn't match the date range in the dashboard.
 You can change the date range in the dashboard, or edit the apache_access_logs_tutorial.txt file on your local machine.

 Congratulations!
 You’ve installed the Apache app to see results from your source.

 Now you can share the app with others in your organization so they can see the dashboards and saved searches for the Apache Access app.

 Click Personal, if necessary, to return to your personal folder in the library.

-Click the app in the library once to display its details pane.
+Putting your cursor over the folder icon the icon changes to a checkbox.
+Click the checkbox icon of the app in the library once to display its details pane.

 Select Share from the dotted menu.

 Select Your organization, and click Save.